BYODKM/Objective.css/README.md

       display: none
 ```

-Code like this; you don't need to know anything about inside of super class.
+Code like this; you don't need to know anything about inside of parent class.

 So this is how Object Oriented CSS works.

+- Encapsulation
+- Inheritance
+- Messaging

 Also, this is a very good practice for HTML components.

-## Thanks
+## 9. Thanks

 That's it, folks.